Login

 Conversely, if R2 equals 0 (which essentially suggests Beta equals 0), then the instrument behaves independently, unaffected by external factors.
 When the trend isn’t concealed, or “dark”, price quotes are used for analysis.

-On darktrend.com, pseudo R2 is used, which is a measure of goodness-of-fit that accounts for the fact that the model fits to an adjusted “noisier” price series than the actual.
+Darktrend uses pseudo R2, which is a measure of goodness-of-fit that accounts for the fact that the model fits to an adjusted “noisier” price series than the actual.
 Pseudo R2 shares the same interpretative value as the traditional coefficient of determination, but its calculation method is significantly more robust.

 This involves: